OpenFodder/openfodder/README.md

 #### How to play

-Open Fodder requires the user to own a copy of Cannon Fodder, and to copy the data files into the game data directory.
-At present, it supports 5 versions.
+Open Fodder includes two demos from the Amiga platform, and supports 3 retail releases (See below for supported versions)

 ##### Keys

 * +:   Increase Window Size